smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Media Clock/index.md

 ## Adding Custom Playback Rate (RPC v7.1+)
 Many audio apps that support podcasts and audiobooks allow the user to adjust the audio playback rate.
-You can tell the system the rate that the audio is playing at to ensure the media clock accurately reflects the audio.
+As of RPC v7.1, you can set the rate that the audio is playing at to ensure the media clock accurately reflects the audio.

 For example, a user can play a podcast at 125% speed or at 75% speed.